-As Baby gets older, you’ll probably find that you have to explain some tough stuff to him from time to time.
+As Baby gets older, you’ll probably find that you have to explain some tough stuff to her from time to time.
 Obviously, you’ll want to use your best judgment in each individual situation, and do what you feel is best, in the way that is good for you.
 Keeping that in mind, here are some pointers to remember for future conversations.

 Be mindful of what you say around Baby

-Baby might not have your verbal skills just yet, but it’s safer if you just assume that he is listening to you at all times.
+Baby might not have your verbal skills just yet, but it’s safer if you just assume that she is listening to you at all times.
 Toddlers do pick up on what they hear, so when scary or upsetting things happen, it might be troubling for Baby to hear them being referenced while not understanding what the conversation is about.
 Figurative language can also confuse toddlers, especially when it’s used to talk about emotionally charged subjects they don’t understand.

 Don’t be afraid to show emotions

-Of course, on the flip side, it’s okay if you’re upset in front of Baby during or after you’ve talked to him about what’s happened.
-Some parents feel that toddlers shouldn’t see strong emotions while they’re this age, but while it might surprise Baby or even upset him for a little while, but it’s not fair to you to have to bottle all of your feelings up.
+Of course, on the flip side, it’s okay if you’re upset in front of Baby during or after you’ve talked to her about what’s happened.
+Some parents feel that toddlers shouldn’t see strong emotions while they’re this age, but while it might surprise Baby or even upset her for a little while, but it’s not fair to you to have to bottle all of your feelings up.
 More than that, it’s good for Baby to see you expressing these emotions, even if they aren’t pleasant.
-From watching you, he will gain a model for how to handle strong emotions, and the understanding that his own strong feelings and reactions are a normal and healthy part of life.
+From watching you, she will gain a model for how to handle strong emotions, and the understanding that her own strong feelings and reactions are a normal and healthy part of life.

 Ease into the conversation